software-mansion/react-native-screens/createNativeStackNavigator/README.md

 - `largeTitleHideShadow` - see `headerLargeTitleHideShadow`.
 - `translucent` - see `headerTranslucent`.

+#### `animationTypeForReplace`

+How should the screen replacing another screen animate.
+The following values are currently supported:
+  - `push` – the new screen will perform push animation.
+  - `pop` – the new screen will perform pop animation.

+Defaults to `push`.

 #### `backButtonInCustomView`

 Boolean indicating whether to hide the back button while using `headerLeft` function.